Juiced ball theory: Late 2010s

 In 2019, the juiced ball theory came to the forefront once again, as the major leagues were on pace to hit 6,668 home runs as of the All-Star break, which would smash the 2017 record of 6,105.
 The Triple-A-level minor leagues also saw a sharp increase in home runs, 58% over the previous year, (Note: 57% in the International League, 59% in the PCL.) after switching to the same ball used in the majors.
 Pitcher Emilio Pagan said, "To see the big league ball fly for the first time—it's pretty mind-blowing.
 Guys that had never seen it before, well, it's hard to put into words how much farther the big league ball goes, because it's spun tighter."

 Shortly before the 2019 Major League Baseball All-Star Game, Manfred acknowledged the difference in the balls, saying, "Our scientists that have been now studying the baseball more regularly have told us that this year the baseball has a little less drag. [...]
 We are trying to understand exactly why that happened and build out a manufacturing process that gives us a little more control over what's going on.
 But you have to remember that our baseball is a handmade product and there's gonna be variation year to year."
 All-Star Game starting pitcher Justin Verlander said that the balls used in MLB games are "a fucking joke" and that he believes "100 percent" that the league has implemented juiced balls to increase offense.
+A study by Meredith Wills that examined 43 baseballs from the 2020 season found that 28 were 'standard' baseballs, while the other 15 were made lighter by around 6 grams per ball, with a few grams being removed from the inner yarn and centre of the baseball.

 After years of complaints from multiple pitchers around the game, before the 2022 season Manfred said, "Every baseball that's in use in '22 was produced under the new manufacturing process...and in fact, the process has resulted in a more consistent baseball.".
 However, a Business Insider investigative report found that three different balls were used in the 2022 season.
 In particular, the "Goldilocks" ball (one that had increased exit velocities and launch relative to its peers), which was typically used in the All Star Game or postseason games, was found to have been used in multiple New York Yankees games.
 As Business Insider said, "Finding these balls might, in any other year, seem unremarkable.
 But this season, Yankees slugger Aaron Judge was in the midst of an historic home run chase.
 On October 4, at the Rangers' Globe Life Field, Judge broke the American League record for home runs, with 62."